ChunMinChang/blog/_posts/2020-04-15-the-effect-of-practicing-what-you-already-know.md

 In short, the following results are made:

 - Solve *6* data racing issues discovered by enlarging the test coverage
-  - Some issues exist for ages but their causes are not easy to be identified
 - Boost the performance to *35x* faster when starting multiple streams simultaneously
   - A happy side effect when fixing data racing issues
 - Hunt and fix *3* memory leaks